Gaggiuino: adding pressure profiling to a Gaggia Classic

 The wiring harness is the critical part.
 Before touching anything, label every connector.
 The photo documentation exists for a reason — connectors that look different are different, but connectors that look identical are not always interchangeable, and reassembling a mains-voltage appliance with two wires swapped is not an experiment you want to run on your kitchen worktop.

-The relay module mounts inside the case — there’s enough space above the pump if you’re deliberate about cable routing.
+The control board and pump dimmer mount inside the case — there’s enough space above the pump if you’re deliberate about cable routing.
 The pressure sensor taps into the low-pressure side of the boiler circuit via a T-fitting; the clear silicone tube from the sensor to the fitting needs to be short enough to avoid water hammer but long enough to route cleanly without kinking.

 What the firmware gives you